sktime/sktime-tutorial-euroscipy2024/README.md

 The tutorial then proceeds to showcase some of the newest features in 2024, based on a hierarchical demand forecasting use case example: support for foundation models, hugging face connectors, advanced support for hierarchical and global forecasts, and integration features for creating API compatible algorithms and sharing them via the sktime discoverability tools.

-The tutorial gives an up-to-date introduction to sktime base features with a focus on forecasting, model building, hierarchical and global data, and marketplace features.
+This tutorial gives an up-to-date introduction to sktime base features with a focus on forecasting, model building, hierarchical/global forecasts, foundation models for forecasting, and marketplace features.

 It showcases a selection of new and exciting features 2024: